nest/nestml/doc/pynestml_toolchain/back.rst

 returned by the toolbox is also represented by means of a string in JSON format.
 It is, therefore, necessary to parse the modified declarations and inject them into the currently processed AST.
-In order to make the overall processing modular and easy to maintain, PyNestML implements the *OutputJSON* function which is solely used to de-construct a JSON string to a collection of individual elements.
+In order to make the overall processing modular and easy to maintain, PyNESTML implements the *OutputJSON* function which is solely used to de-construct a JSON string to a collection of individual elements.
 The actual processing and injection of computed ODE declarations into ASTs is delegated to the